Disability studies in education: Issues

+Appropriate education for students with disabilities

 DSE scholars promote academic activism in that they seek to counter the dominant discourse of the disabled student as deficient and abnormal.
 They criticize special education as an inadequate response to disability which seeks to remediate the individual in order for them to fit in with the norm.
 They promote a social justice perspective in which the purpose of education is to accept and care for all students.
 When putting a label on what is appropriate versus what is not can be hard to navigate without knowing the definition.
 An appropriate education for students with disabilities can be defined under the Individuals with Disabilities Education Act as Free Appropriate Public Education (FAPE).
 This includes education services that meet the individual's needs on the same level as non-disabled students.
 Keeping the needs of the child at the forefront of the educational plan is essential in creating an appropriate education.
 It also includes being in the least restrictive environment possible.
 Creating an appropriate education plan for students with disabilities, services should be designed in order to meet the individual's education needs while also not being physically excluded from a mainstream focus.
 This also mean that a student with disabilities should receive the same quality of education services as a non-disabled student would.
 There also needs to be periodic Individualized Education Program (IEP) meetings with the IEP team where reevaluation takes place.
 The parents or guardians have legal rights to be involved, review records, and challenge placement or other IEP decisions.
 Lastly, a student with disabilities should be able to participate or experience nonacademic services and extracurricular activities, like P.E., transportation, and groups or clubs sponsored by the school.

-2. What are criticisms of the medical model of disability in education?
+Criticisms of the medical model in education

 Using the medical model of disability in education is heavily criticized by DSE scholars.
 The medical model of disability assumes that someone's disability limits their autonomy and therefore needs to be fixed/cured.
 In education, it is the responsibility of the student to work hard to fix/cure their disability and not society's responsibility to remove barriers.
 Although it is the responsibility of the student to work towards "normalcy", they are not the authority.
 The professionals take the authoritative role over the caregivers/student and if the professionals believe that they cannot be "fixed", it may lead to social and/or educational exclusion.
 Exclusion is a consequence of the medical model because it emphasizes the "sick role" that perpetuates stigmatizing attitudes towards students with disabilities.
 In actuality, these same attitudes are misguided because many learning disabilities are not caused by biological factors and most do not need constant medical services.